For information on Gallery Los Olivos, click here.

 I consider my most archival print technology to be 100% carbon pigments on Arches Hot Press (uncoated) watercolor paper.
 While I like the nature of this medium, I've found the market is simply interested in the image.
 All of my prints use predominantly carbon pigments that will outlive all of us.

 In June 2018 I was featured on the Red River webpage/blog.
 The article can be see here.
+(But note that the actual prints are not as dark as they appear on the Red River website.)

 From mid-Februry to mid-April 2019 a broad cross-section of my work was featured at the Elverhoj Museum in